 We are a sustainable festival, you will find NO plastic straws on site whatsoever, and all of the packaging you will see is fully biodegradable (yes, even the cups!) or recyclable.
-You are more than welcome to bring your own paper or reusable straws with you, and an empty water bottle for refilling, should you wish, but bottled water will be available.
+You are more than welcome to bring your own paper or reusable straws with you, and an empty water bottle for refilling, should you wish, but canned water will be available.
 Please help us reduce our carbon footprint by taking your rubbish with you when you leave, or disposing of it in one of the bins provided.

 Please note that Swanbourne Music Festival takes place outside on grass terrain.
 Disabled WCs are available in the pub as well as the festival grounds.
 If you need assistance at any time please alert one of the stewards or staff.

 If a customer is unable to attend the festival without the support from a PA we will provide an additional PA ticket at no extra cost.
 Please do not buy a ticket for your PA as this will not be refunded.

 Please apply for you PA ticket by contacting firstname.lastname@example.org with the ticket booking reference number for your booked ticket.

 When making your application, please provide a copy of one of the following in support of your application:

 Front page of DLA / PIP (no specific rate)

 Front page of Attendance Allowance letter (no specific rate)

 Evidence that registered severely sight impaired (blind)